 This is just an example.
 The point is to schedule down to the minute so you don’t have to spend time deciding how to use your time in the morning.

 I use gCalendar for scheduling down to the minute like in the example above.
 I use The Productivity Planner for setting my highest priorities and goals for the week.
 Here’s a free PDF to get started with the Productivity Planner.
 It’s amazing.
+I also use Dream Year for my yearly and monthly planning.

 4. Evaluate Your Progress